 And the more people search for and clicks on your web in the search results, the better your ranking!

-You can tweak Facebook Messenger Bot in a couple of ways to encourage communication.
+You can tweak the Facebook Messenger Bot in a couple of ways to encourage communication.

-However you decide to use your chatbot, it will for sure help you improve customer service and collect tons of valuable customer information which you can later use to personalize your outreach and messages.
+However you decide to use your AI chatbot, it will definitely help you to improve customer service and capture valuable customer information that you can later use to personalize your outreach and messages.

 Personalized messages, in turn, are more likely to be discovered by your audience searching for information tailored to their interests on Facebook and search engines.

-If you were wondering how to rank your Facebook page on Google and increase organic visibility of your Facebook content, we hope this article helped you get the answer.
+If you were wondering how to rank your Facebook page on Google and increase organic visibility of your Facebook content, we hope this article helped you with the answer.

-So if you haven’t started yet, we encourage you to give Facebook page SEO optimization a go now.
+We encourage you to give Facebook page SEO optimization a try.
 Try the tactics outlined above, see which ones work best for your business, and make sure to let us know how much your traffic has increased!